 - Focus on your goals and visions rather than on yourself

-- Switch to the meta level (draw the other person’s attention to the process)
+- Switch to the meta level and draw the other person’s attention to the process

-- Express your feelings through I-messages if appropriate (draw the other person’s attention to your perspective)
+- Express your feelings through I-messages and draw the other person’s attention to your perspective

-- Cancel or cut short the exchange and reschedule for a later time
+- Cancel or cut short the exchange and agree to continue later

 In January 2017 I had the pleasure of conducting a 2-day workshop at the Max-Planck-Institute for Intelligent Systems in Stuttgart.
 We focused on

 - storytelling across disciplines

 - dealing with and resolving conflict